dq-guo/dq-guo.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Chinesische Politik im Wandel der Moderne (Chinese Politics in the Course of Modernity) "
 collection: teaching
-type: "Undergraduate course"
+type: "High school (last year)"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Deutsche SchülerAkademie, Department"
-date: 2014-01-01
+date: 2023-08-13
-location: "City, Country"
+location: "Höchst im Oldenwald, Hessen, Germany"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.